dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 ### API documentation generation

+Authors documenting an API that uses this feature should refer to the constructor parameter by its public name since that's what users will pass.
-Docs generated using [`dart doc`][dartdoc] or other documentation generators should document any private named parameters using their public name.
+Likewise, docs generator like [`dart doc`][dartdoc] should document the constructor's parameter with its public name.
 The fact that the parameter initializes or declares a private field is an implementation detail of the class.
 What a user of the class cares about is the corresponding public name for the constructor parameter.

 [dartdoc]: https://dart.dev/tools/dart-doc